Slaughterhouse-Five: Historical inaccuracy

-For certain elements of historical research, Vonnegut used (and quoted) The Destruction of Dresden, a book published in 1963 by British author David Irving.
+For certain elements of historical research, Vonnegut used The Destruction of Dresden, a book published in 1963 by British author David Irving.
 Irving was later denounced and discredited for being a Holocaust denier and a Nazi sympathizer.
 In Slaughterhouse-Five, Vonnegut quotes and bases claims on Irving's book, most notably that 135,000 people were killed in the bombing of Dresden.
-New, evidence-based research (published a year after Vonnegut's death) has found that Irving's claims are inaccurate, and the number of deaths in the Dresden bombing was fewer than 25,000.
+New, evidence-based research has found that Irving's claims are inaccurate, and the number of deaths in the Dresden bombing was fewer than 25,000.
 George Packer, in an essay published in The New Yorker, claimed that "For many readers of Irving and Vonnegut, the bombing of Dresden scrambled the order of perpetrators and victims in the Second World War and came close to establishing a moral equivalence", referring to the exaggeration that "reached the West through 'The Destruction of Dresden', a 1963 best-seller by David Irving".

-Both before and for years after Vonnegut's book was initially published, the figure of 135,000 was used even by American officials, including U.S Air Force general Ira C. Eaker, who was quoted in Slaughterhouse-Five.
+Both before and for years after Vonnegut's book was initially published, the figure of 135,000 was used even by American officials, including U.S. Air Force general Ira C. Eaker, who was quoted in Slaughterhouse-Five.
 Later editions of Slaughterhouse-Five have not featured any kind of explanatory note about, or correction to, this figure.